 - How to Immigrate to Canada Under Express Entry with CRS Scores Under 400 (Video)

-Quebec, meanwhile, is about to launch its own Expression of Interest system similar to Express Entry.
+Quebec, meanwhile, has launched its own Expression of Interest system similar to Express Entry.

-The system, called Arrima, is expected to go online in September 2018 and will also score candidates based on the profiles they submit to an Expression of Interest Bank.
+The system, called Arrima, also scores candidates based on the profiles they submit to an Expression of Interest Bank.

 How Does Quebec Expression of Interest Work?